powerdata/com.powerdata.openpa/README.md

 PsseModel is not exactly PSSe
 -----------------------------
 By now you may have noticed that the model representation is based on PSS/e but is not exactly PSS/e:
+* Line.getJ() will not return a negative sign normally supported by PSS/e.
+Caller must use Line.getMeteredEnd().
 * Include Switch detail as an extension to allow for more accurate representation of a power system when available.
 * 3-winding transformers have been converted to an equivalent representation of 3 2-winding transformermers.
 * Phase shifters are in a separate list